Laplace3210/bind_escape_code/README.md

 The pMCMC process will be time consuming and overwhelming for the computer cpu.
 Because the limmit calculation source in a personal PC, running 3000 samples on 5 to 10 Rstudio at the same time, can complete over 100,000 samples in a relatively fast manner.

 ## Figure5:
-This script computes weekly prevalence of selected RBD mutations from SARS-CoV-2 sequences and visualizes their time trends, highlighting VOC phases and key transition periods, including grouped mutation sets (Set1–Set3) and key mutations such as N501Y, L452R, and T478K.
+This script computes weekly prevalence of selected RBD mutations from SARS-CoV-2 sequences and visualizes their time trends, highlighting VOC phases and key transition periods, including grouped mutation sets (Set1–Set3) and key mutations, such as N501Y, L452R, and T478K.